gerbenzaagsma/yiddish-periodicals-germany/README.md

 # Yiddish Periodicals in Germany

 This repository contains a dataset of all known about (Eastern)Yiddish newspapers and periodicals published in Germany.
-The list is based upon cataloguing and holding information from the following libraries:
+The list is based upon cataloguing and holding information from the libraries listed below.

+Notes:
+- URLs point directly to the relevant search in the online catalogue.
+- If no link is present the periodical was listed in: Marion Neiss' book [Presse Im Transit](https://www.worldcat.org/nl/title/907612383), but cannot be located in an online catalogue (or no catalogue is present).